 - Social networking games – Played from within a social network like Facebook, these games encourage users to share content and updates with others in their social network.
 These games often include the opportunity to buy in-game items with real money, reward players for recruiting their friends to join the game, and may leverage some of the user’s personal information (which is included in their social network profile) to tailor the game experience or advertisements to their interests.

-- Keep a clean machine: Before your kids start playing, be sure your computer has an activated security suite: a firewall, anti-spyware software, and anti-virus software.
+- Keep a clean machine: Before your kids start playing, be sure your computer has an activated security suite: a firewall, anti-spyware software and anti-virus software.
+Having the latest security software, web browser and operating system is the best defense against viruses, malware and other online threats.

 - Remain positively engaged: Let your kids know they can come to you if they feel uncomfortable when playing a game.
 Participate in the game with your kids.